 A minor in Hispanic Literature consists of six courses beyond SPA 201.
 Required courses are SPA 221, 222 and 261, one 300 – 400 level course in Peninsular Literature, and one 300 – 400 level course in Latin American Literature.
 Any remaining courses may be selected among the offerings in the Spanish upper-level literature courses.
 Students can also fulfil the requirements for the minor during their Study Abroad experience.
 All courses for the minor must be in Spanish.

 A minor in Hispanic Cultures consists of six courses beyond SPA 201.
 Required courses are SPA 221, 222 and 261, two courses designated as Culture and Civilization, and one additional elective.
 At least one of the two Culture and Civilization courses has to be at the 400 level.
 Students can also fulfil the requirements for the minor during their Study Abroad experience.
 All courses for the minor must be in Spanish.

 Majors in the Department of Spanish have studied abroad in the following programs in recent years: Sweet Briar, Sevilla; IES Barcelona; IES Santiago, Chile; University of Virginia, Valencia; Syracuse University Madrid; IES Salamanca.
-See the International Programs section of the Catalog for further information.
+See the International Programs section of the Catalogue for further information.

 The writing requirement in the Spanish major is met by completion of the normal courses required to complete the major.
 Students who need help to write their literature papers can make appointments at the Spanish Writing Center.